 I no longer give physical compliments to others.
 I have decided I will never compliment someone if they look good or have a nice hair cut or..
 I'm convinced (through trial-and-error) that I come across as being somewhat "creepy."

-constant - Lack of eye contact is a common trait within this category.
+Lack of eye contact - a common trait.
 Eye contact is a primary form of communication among all creatures in nature.
 Aggression or passivity are instantly interpreted due to intense eye contact or immediate break of eye contact.
 I, too, struggle immensely with this.
 I often STARE at other people (faces, mainly, because I have extreme difficulty remembering faces - ref. prosopagnosia) until it's time to look them in the eyes.
 Mine "flash" up then immediately away.
 It's a very quick thing.
 Why?
 I do not know.
 One theory is that is has to do with previously-abusive situations/environments (e.g. the hell I went through in school as a kid), and I perceive most people as a threat of some kind; another theory is that eye contact is too intense (not unlike a sensory overload.. like a bright light) and intrusive.
 There are far too many instances of me doing this on a regular basis for me to bother listing.

-constant - my facial expressions are mostly "stone" like or statue like and rarely change unless I'm consciously forcing myself to think about it---forcing myself to emote or it's a highly reactive situation.
+My facial expressions are mostly "stone" like or statue like and rarely change unless I'm consciously forcing myself to think about it---forcing myself to emote or it's a highly reactive situation.
 One thing I've improved on, greatly, is remembering to actually SMILE after telling a joke or saying a funny one-liner because that was something I did for my entire life..
 I would say something intentionally wacky or funny, but I wouldn't let anyone else know that I wasn't being serious.
 Most folks probably thought I was a dumb ass.
 One of the most challenging aspects of this is not being able to show empathy (show compassion or sadness or..) when someone else is in pain or happy or..
 It's an actual "heavy lift" or extreme effort to do so.
 No one understands this.